 The City of Round Rock's fixed route service is provided by Capital Metro, which provides not only local service but allows for a streamlined fare collection for persons traveling in the Capital Metro and Round Rock region.
-When Capital Metro has any fare changes the will follow the requirements of fare changes equity analysis according to Title VI Circular 4702.1B to met the legal test as described in the circular.
+When Capital Metro has any fare changes, they will follow their requirements of fare changes equity analysis according to Title VI Circular 4702.1B to meet the legal test as described in the circular.
 Capital Metro will include the Round Rock area to ensure there is no disparate impact and disproportionate burden on minority and low-income riders respectively.